geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-03/meeting-transcript.md

 So only for AM, we use queues which are physically allocated on the GPU.
 Not on the system RAM, but on the GPU.
 So when we need to write into the queue, we just push into the device, and not device pulling from the system queue.
-And I'm not sure that it's...
+And I'm not sure that it's..
 That's the main difference with the AMD backend.

 ##### **Geohot** [[00:21:57](https://www.youtube.com/watch?v=hIWzGyEX2do&t=1317)]
 And is there any reason we do it differently?